abdo6999/image-processor/README.md

 # image-processor
-like the name says this is a image processor use it to resize an image
+this is a image processor use it to resize an image
 ## script
- notes to run npm install before
+ notes to run npm install before and start from /gallery

    npm run build to build the project.
 The build artifacts will be stored in the `dist/` directory.